bioicons/blog/content/post/biorender-copyright-saga-continued.md

 +++

->**Disclaimer** This post was written by an engineer, not by a lawyer.
+>**Disclaimer**: This post was written by an engineer, not by a lawyer.
 This text does not constitute legal advice.

 On September 5 BioRender introduced changes to its stance on open access publishing which has been criticized in the past by the scientific community.